MaggieDaisy/Easy_Skincare/README.md

 - As a user of the website, I wish to have visible access to social media, so I can follow after site owners/admin to receive some deals, events and offers info
 - As a user of the website, I wish that design is responsive, so I can look at the page on different sizes of devices
 - As a user of the website, I wish to have the possibility to create a review, so I can share an opinion about the product with other users
+- As a user of the website, I wish to have the possibility to create my own wishlist, so I can save my favorite products of choice for later
-- As a user of the website, I wish to be able to easily register for an account, so that I can have a personalized account and be able to view my profile and add review
+- As a user of the website, I wish to be able to easily register for an account, so that I can have a personalized account and be able to view and update my profile
 - As a user of the website, I wish to be able to easily login or logout, so that I can access my personal account information and update them if needed
 - As a user of the website, I wish to be able to easily recover my password in case I forget it, so that I can recover access to my account
 - As a user of the website, I wish to be able to receive an email confirmation after registering, so that I can verify that my account registration was successful